jomsai/jekyll-now/_posts/2020-03-21-Hello-World.md

 $ sudo hdparm --yes-i-know-what-i-am-doing -N p274877906944 /dev/sdb

 		...
 	/dev/sdb
 		setting max visible sectors to 274877906944
 		...
 		max sectors = 256060514304/274877906944
 		...

 Don't be confused here.
 This says the drive has been changed to the larger byte count and calls it sectors.
 Then it says HPA is enabled.
-But we just disabled.
+But we just disabled it.
 We need to recycle the drive.

 To see the final result repeat the following command or commands.
 The output should now show that the sector values are equal.